What is Toll-Tax?

 In addition to others, no pass shall be issued or toll tax fee collected from an owner of a mechanical vehicle that uses part of the section of a national highway.
 Also, if the driver does not cross a user fee plaza.
 It applies not only to the owner but also to the driver or person in charge of the vehicle when passing by.

-The toll tax is an important means of regular revenue to upgrade the roads as per the latest requirements for a smooth travel experience.
+Wrapping it up: The toll tax is an important means of regular revenue to upgrade the roads as per the latest requirements for a smooth travel experience.
 The use of FASTag has further eased the process of payment where you can go cashless and avoid waiting in long queues for your turn at the toll plaza.
-All you need to do is apply for Paytm FASTag and maintain some balance in your Paytm wallet to be able to make the payments.
-So, you can use your Paytm app to buy and recharge FASTag.
 Get your FASTag at the earliest as it has been made mandatory from 15 February 2021.
-If you don’t have the FASTag affixed on your four-wheeler, you will have to pay double the toll tax amount.
+If you don’t have the FASTag affixed to your four-wheeler, you will have to pay double the toll tax amount.

 FAQs